oORustyOo/moodle-mod_description/README.md

-# Course description plugin
+# Course description plugin 3.1a
 =======================
 * Plugin type:    Ressource
-* Moodle Version: 2.8
+* Moodle Version: 3.1a
 * Maintained by:  Flotter Totte
+* Forked by: 	  Erik Nell
 * Copyright:      emeneo